 - Customers: Customers will use SLAs to hold vendors to account, so as a vendor it’s vital that you’re on top of things, and proactively “managing to” the SLA, rather than just reporting failure retrospectively.
 And indeed, it’s important to understand what SLA you can deliver before signing any contract.

-How is SLA management different from Service Monitoring?
+How is SLA management different from Service Management?

-The worlds of Service Monitoring and SLA management are close and do overlap.
+The worlds of Service Management and SLA management are close and do overlap.
 Typically the differences are:

 - SLAs need to be proactively “managed-to”, to ensure that they are achieved.
 It’s not sufficient to just report how and why you missed them.

-- In general, Service Monitoring doesn’t differentiate between customers, whereas SLA management does, because different customers have different SLAs.
+- In general, Service Management doesn’t differentiate between customers, whereas SLA management does, because different customers have different SLAs.

-DevicePilot is a good fit for both service monitoring and SLA management.
+DevicePilot is a good fit for both service management and SLA management.

 Benchmarks - what does “good” look like?